Large cities in Japan

 The dawn of Japanese nation was around the 5th century, and the government was set up in this area.

-Then, the capital of Japan was Nara from 710 to 794.
+The capital of Japan was Nara from 710 to 794.

 And Kyoto was the capital from 794 to 1868.